open-telemetry/opentelemetry-java-instrumentation/README.md

 However, you can try it on your Java program by following these instructions.

 ### Prerequisites
-* Java 8 to Java 11
+* Java 8 for building (Java 7 to Java 13 are supported at runtime)
 * Gradle 6.0
 * Jaeger 1.16
 * Git (reasonably current version)